Luisgarchi/TScmdChess/README.md

 ### 2.2.
 Promotion

 In this case, the notation changes to 5 characters, the letter of the piece is added at the end.

-The allowed letters are: Q for Queen, B for Bishop, N for Knight, and R for Rook.
+The allowed letters are:
+- **q** for Queen
+- **b** for Bishop
+- **n** for Knight
+- **r** for Rook

-Example: e7e8q for a pawn promotion to Queen (white)
+Example: e7e8q for a pawn promotion to Queen (white).

 ## 3. Future work

 ### 3.1.
-Draw (Stalemate + 3 fold repetition)
+Functionality - Draw (Stalemate + 3 fold repetition)

+The only functionality not included in the current version involved the posibility of a game resuting in a draw between both players.
+This occurs when either player is in stalemate, or during 3 fold repetition.

+#### Stalemate
+When either player, whose turn it is to move, has no legal moves available and their king is not in check.

+#### Three-fold repetition
+When the same position occurs on the board three times.
+The positions don't need to occur consecutively but can be interspersed with other moves.

 ### 3.2.
 Refactoring

+The current implementation ties movement mechanics directly to individual chess pieces, which utilize a chess board representation to determine legal moves.
+A more optimal approach would involve integrating these mechanics within the chess board class itself.
+This adjustment would enable the capture of illegitimate moves through error handling, providing users with feedback regarding the reason for invalidity.
+Such enhancement not only refines the user experience but also ensures greater consistency within the move validation process.

+### 3.3.
+User Experience

+Introducing files and ranks surrounding the board representation would simplify position calculation for users.
+Additionally, incorporating a checkerboard pattern onto the board interface would facilitate easier identification of square positions for users, thereby enhancing the overall usability of the application.